-Output 2 - Career guidance, job matching and apprentice/internship schemes offered to job seekers
+Output 2 - Career guidance, job matching and apprentice/internship schemes offered to job seekers strengthen policy development and the enabling environment for job creation through two complementary outputs.

 The target of 20 percent of the aforementioned 15,000 caseload are placed into jobs in 2018.
 Activities will include the provision of apprenticeship, internship and traineeship opportunities as well as access to employment services and job matching.